lunarjpg/lunarjpg.github.io/content/branding/index.md

 ## Alex's Brewskis

-I worked together with Alex to create a vintage-themed cocktail menu in a tan and green colourstory.
+I worked together with Alex to create a vintage-style cocktail menu in a tan and green colourstory, with all elements available to edit with ease on Canva.

 {{< gallery match="images/alexs-brewskis/*" sortOrder="asc" rowHeight="250" margins="8" thumbnailResizeOptions="600x600 q90 Lanczos" showExif=true previewType="blur" embedPreview=true loadJQuery=true >}}